kmangub/reading-notes/README.md

 My name is *Karlo Mangubat* and I currently reside in Yokosuka, Japan.
 I got my Bachelor's Degree in Mathematics from Jacksonville University, FL.
-Afterwords, I graduated Officer Candidate School in Newport, RI and was assigned to *USS STETHEM* (DDG 63) to serve as a Main Propulsion Officer.
+Afterwards, I graduated Officer Candidate School in Newport, RI and was assigned to *USS STETHEM* (DDG 63) to serve as a Main Propulsion Officer.
+I separated from the Navy and now I work as a contractor as a Supply Technician for Yoksosuka Ship Repair Facility.

 I did a little bit of coding while pursuing my degree.
 I have experience in C# and LaTeX.